 Why would I need a children’s trust?

 If you do not leave the forced portion of your estate to trust, your children will be allowed to inherit their share at age 18.
 A tutor (whom you designate in your will) will be in charge of their money only until they turn 18.
 At that time, they will receive the lump sum regardless of how large the inheritance is.
-We suggest doing a trust so that you could have a trustee (person in charge of the inheritance for your children) who will disburse payments to your children as they reach certain ages and pay for their health and educational expenses whenever needed, regardless of age.
+We suggest establishing a trust so you can designate a trustee (person in charge of the inheritance for your children) who will disburse payments to your children as they reach certain ages and pay for their health and educational expenses whenever needed, regardless of age.
 Further, you could set aside insurance money in the event of your early death and have it restricted for the benefit of your children.